wpilibsuite/frc-docs/source/docs/software/advanced-control/trapezoidal-profiles.rst

 .. todo:: link to conceptual motion profiling article

 .. note:: This article covers the in-code generation of trapezoidal motion profiles.
-For an explanation of the concepts involved in motion profiling, see <TODO: link>.
+Documentation describing the involved concepts in more detail is forthcoming.

 .. note:: For a guide on implementing the ``TrapezoidProfile`` class in the :ref:`command-based framework <docs/software/commandbased/what-is-command-based:What Is "Command-Based" Programming?>` framework, see :ref:`docs/software/commandbased/profile-subsystems-commands:Motion Profiling through TrapezoidProfileSubsystems and TrapezoidProfileCommands`.